 If the case proceeds based on a grand jury indictment, however, then no preliminary hearing is required.
 For this reason, prosecutors tend to favor grand juries, because the grand jury process allows them to wait to reveal what evidence they have until trial.

 An attorney can provide crucial assistance regardless of where your case is in the process.
 Of course, retaining an attorney early on tends to have the best results.
-Schedule a free case review with a local attorney now to discuss your case.
+So, if you've been charged with a crime, you should contact an experienced criminal defense attorney as soon as possible to discuss the circumstances of your case.